brianglass/anastasis/files/canon_for_confession.md

 This little known Canon in preparation for Confession is to be found in the Greek *Great Euchologion.* As the concluding prayer makes clear, the Confession is in preparation for Holy Communion.
 The prayer might well be used as a prayer of absolution when penitents come for Confession before the Liturgy.

 The Gospel, from that according to St Mark, is translated from the Church<span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">Â‘</span>s text.
+mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">‘</span>s text.
 Virtually all modern editions of the Greek and all modern translations, following the reading of the best manuscripts, omit the final verse, <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;Times New Roman&quot;;
 mso-bidi-font-family:&quot;Times New Roman&quot;;mso-ansi-language:EN-GB;mso-fareast-language:
-EN-US;mso-bidi-language:AR-SA;mso-bidi-font-weight:bold">Â“But if you do not forgive, neither will your Father in heaven forgive you your offencesÂ“.</span>
+EN-US;mso-bidi-language:AR-SA;mso-bidi-font-weight:bold">“But if you do not forgive, neither will your Father in heaven forgive you your offences“.</span>

 ------------------------------------------------------------------------